 Gingered Pear + Apricot MuffinsCourse: Breakfast, Dairy-free, Fibre, Gluten-free, Grain-free, Plant-based, Recipes, Snacks, Vegan

-Make them look extra fancy with a small wedge of pear and some sliced almonds sprinkled on top.
+These muffins have a rustic look, but you can make them look more fancy by mincing the fruit nice and small, and adding a small wedge of pear and some sliced almonds sprinkled on top.

 2 c. quinoa flakes